 2Gen avoids the traditional, siloed approach to confronting economic instability.
 It relies on collaboration across agencies and sectors, data sharing, and leveraging existing resources to drive down costs and promote economic success.
 The 2Gen approach also works to empower parents as civic leaders and partners in our work.

-Find out more about the efforts advanced for families in 2020.
-Read the 2021 2Gen Report to the Connecticut General Assembly.
+Find out more about the efforts advanced for families.
+Read the 2022 2Gen Report to the Connecticut General Assembly.

 2Gen’s advisory board and organization

 Connecticut has a statewide, bipartisan 2Gen Advisory Board.
 It convenes members of the executive, legislative, and judicial branches, as well as private sector partners and parents.
 See a list of current members.